Jun 01, 2020

 (View Author Bio)

-Scroll DownIn the midst of the current pandemic have come problems and challenges in our workplaces that none of us have ever faced.
+As companies everywhere decide what the future of work will look like for their teams, there will be a period of transition for employees as they adapt to the new normal, whether that's returning to an office space, working remotely permanently or a hybrid approach.
+And with any change or transition comes challenges for leaders.
 We need to get creative about how to keep our businesses going in spite of these challenges.
 New ideas and novel approaches will help us take care of our customers and get work done.

 In 2010, Leigh Branham and I wrote a book called Re-Engage: How